 For Video Games

-Both of the Samsung Q80T and Q80R are equally good performer for HDR experience.
-They both can produce deep dark, makes shadow details of HDR images can be shown excellently like the expected in HDR.
-Their wide color gamut, good color volume, and great color gradient also allow you to watch HDR content with very accurate color and smooth color gradient.
-Meanwhile, their difference in performing HDR content is on their peak brightness.
-The Q80R has great HDR Peak brightness, even when you set it in a very bright room.
+Both the Samsung Q80T and the Q80R are equally good performers for HDR experience.
+They both can produce a deep dark, making shadow details of HDR images excellent as expected for HDR content.
+Their wide color gamut, good color volume, and great color gradient also allow you to watch HDR content with very accurate color and a smooth color gradient.
+Meanwhile their difference in performing HDR content is with their peak brightness.
+The Q80R has great HDR Peak brightness, even when you view it in a very bright room.
 In certain scenes, it can even show small highlight brighter than 1000 nits, which means it is great.
-On the other hand, although the peak brightness of the Q80T is not as bright as the predecessor, but HDR images displayed on its screen still looks fairly bright in most bright room.
-Additionally, it is also able to show HDR images with highlight that pops.
+Although the peak brightness of the Q80T is not as bright as its predecessor, the HDR images displayed on its screen still look fairly bright in most bright rooms.
+And it is able to show HDR images with highlight that pops.